-MoCA (pronounced "mocha," like the chocolate coffee drink!) networking is a great option if you don't have easy access to a wired Ethernet cable.
+MoCA (pronounced "mocha," like the chocolate coffee drink!) networking is a great option if you want wired Ethernet speed but you don't have easy access to a wired Ethernet connection

-When you set up a MoCA adapter in your home, your TiVo DVR will receive cable TV and connect to your home network through your existing coax cable!
+When you set up a MoCA network in your home, your TiVo DVR can receive cable TV and connect to your home network through your existing coax cable!

-When you stream shows between two or more TiVo devices (Whole Home Streaming),you need a fast network connection.
+When you stream shows between two or more TiVo devices (TruMultiroom™),you need a fast network connection.
 Otherwise, your shows might pause or skip while streaming, or they might not stream at all.

-The only way to ensure a fast enough network connection for streaming is to use a wired Ethernet or MoCA connection.
-Many people don’t have a wired Ethernet connection available to the DVR, so MoCA is a great alternative.
+The best way to ensure a fast enough network connection for streaming is to use a wired Ethernet or MoCA connection.
+Many people don’t have a wired Ethernet connection available to each DVR and TiVo Mini in their home, so MoCA is a great alternative.

 Note: Wi-Fi and Powerline (also called HomePlug®) networking are not sufficient for streaming shows reliably.